AdleyBro/Kartulinos/README.md

 # Kartulinos (name yet to be determined)
 Arcade kart racing game, inspired mostly in Mario Kart.
 It is meant to be a **free**, **open-source game**, so that everyone can contribute to the code.
 Also it is **meant to give the possibility of creating addons for the game**.

-I don't have experience working in this kind of projects (first game, too.
+I don't have experience working on this kind of projects (first game, too.
 Probably the last, lol), but I'm willing to learn and accept any help you give.
 Also, I don't know how to create 3D models.

 This game is made in Unity and the graphics should be low-poly, similar to the NDS Mario Kart.
 The idea is to make it "simple" and funny to play, especially with the intention to facilitate the addition of mods or addons.